Coherence turned on by incoherent light: Model

-Equation (\ref{en_bal}) is reminiscent of a relation well known in single atom resonance fluorescence \cite{cohen_tannoudji_API}: There, quantum coherence between the atomic ground and excited states arises due to the presence of the laser field, characterized by the Rabi frequency.
-The quantity describing the atomic coherence, $\im\{\la \sigma_+\ra\}$, is coupled to the atomic excited state population, such that a single atom energy balance relation similar to (\ref{en_bal}) holds.
+Equation (\ref{en_bal}) is reminiscent of relations well known in single atom resonance fluorescence \cite{cohen_tannoudji_API,shatokhin02}: There, quantum coherence between the atomic ground and excited states arises due to the presence of the laser field, characterized by the Rabi frequency.
+The quantity describing the atomic coherence, $\im\{\la \sigma_+\ra\}$, is coupled to the atomic excited state population, such that single atom energy balance relations similar to (\ref{en_bal}) hold.
 In our present case of two molecules, quantum coherence between the molecular dipoles arises due to the dipole-dipole interaction, playing the role of the Rabi frequency.
 The directed excitation current leads to an imbalance of the molecular excited state populations: the molecule with larger transition frequency $\omega_1>\omega_2$ has smaller excited state population because part of it is coherently transferred to the molecule with smaller transition frequency $\omega_2$.
+The magnitude of the current is highly sensitive to the dimer's parameters and is typically $\simeq 10^2-10^4$ excitation transfer events per second (see Fig. \ref{model_a}), or about $0.01-1$ \% of the incoherent pumping rate $\gamma N(\omega_0)\simeq 10^6$ s$^{-1}$, assuming $\gamma\simeq 10^8$ s$^{-1}$.